BaPSF/bapsflib/docs/using_lapd/file_mappings.inc.rst

 .. py:currentmodule:: bapsflib.lapd

-The file mapping is key to :mod:`bapsflib`'s ability to provide a consistent user interface to all the possible LaPD HDF5 file configurations.
+The file mapping is key to `bapsflib`'s ability to provide a consistent user interface to all the possible LaPD HDF5 file configurations.
 It acts as the translator between the package interface and the HDF5 file structure.